 In Nov.
 2025 and Dec.
 2025, approximately 20,000 total individuals received a letter or an email from the California DMV notifying them that their CDL is not consistent with California law because of an issue with the expiration dates of their commercial license and work authorization.
 The notification also informed drivers that their CDL would be cancelled unless they provide legal presence documents that meet guidelines in DOT’s Interim Final Rule.

 In March 2026, the Superior Court of California, Alameda County declined to stop or postpone license cancellations set for March 6.
 However, through our lawsuit with Sikh Coalition and Weil, Gotshal & Manges LLP, the court did provide some relief for drivers in its March ruling.
-The CA-DMV is now accepting and processing CDL and DL applications on its website.
+The CA-DMV is now accepting CDL and DL applications on its website but is not yet issuing licenses.

 What do I do if my CDL is being cancelled because of mismatched expiration dates?